BA in Geography-Anthropology - Elementary Teacher Education

 - SED 335: Students with Exceptionalities in General Education* (3 cr)

 Candidacy takes place in the spring semester of the third year or when a student has completed the pre-candidacy teacher education coursework and has made satisfactory and sufficient progress in their major.
-It is the process students go through in order to be admitted to the professional level courses and internship.
-To be eligible for candidacy, students must be in good academic standing, have passed the Praxis Core, and provided evidence of their Criminal History Record Check.
+Candidacy is the process pre-candidates go through in order to be admitted to the professional level courses and internship.
+To be eligible for candidacy, pre-candidates must be in good academic standing, have passed the Praxis Core, and provided evidence of their Criminal History Record Check.

-Students must complete the Candidacy application in TK20 and provide a current resume and three letters of recommendation from a field experience host teacher, from a professor in the student’s major, a d from an education professor.
+Pre-candidates must complete the Candidacy application in TK20 (more information below) as well as provide a current resume and two letters of recommendation.
 The candidacy application is due on January 31 of each year.
-Upon review eligible students will be invited to participate in a 30 minute internship admission interview.
+Upon review eligible pre-candidates will be invited to participate in a 30-minute internship admission interview.

-The professional internship is a full year experience that fulfills the state’s student teaching requirement and provides elementary education teacher candidates the opportunity to apply what they are learning in their teacher education courses.
-The first semester internship is the equivalent of a 2.5 day per week in a partner school district, and the second semester internship is a full time, five days per week experience in a partner school.
+The professional internship is a full-year experience that fulfills Maine’s student teaching requirement and provides elementary education teacher candidates the opportunity to apply what they are learning in their teacher education courses in a more sustained and in-depth setting.
+The first semester internship is the equivalent of 20 hours per week in a partner school, and the second semester internship is a full-time, five days per week experience in a partner school.
 Students take the internship courses concurrently.
 Required courses are as follows:

 - EDU 465 Teaching Reading K-8 for All Students Including those with Diverse Abilities and Backgrounds